 The MMMP also reserves medical cannabis for chronic or debilitating conditions, or their treatments, that produce one or more of the following:

 - Severe and chronic pain

 - Severe and persistent muscle spasms, including but not limited to those characteristic of multiple sclerosis

 Applying for medical marijuana certification in Michigan involves the following steps:

-- Patients must fill out the MMMP application form and submit it with a physician certification and proof of Michigan residency — valid Michigan driver's license, personal identification card, or signed voter registration).
+- Submit the MMMP Michigan medical marijuana application form and proof of Michigan residency (valid Michigan driver's license, personal identification card, or signed voter registration)

-Michigan patients have frequently been told by third parties that a registry application and physician will function as a temporary registry ID card.
-All patients applying for the MMMP should know that a valid registry ID card — presented alongside another state-issued ID, most commonly a state driver's license — is the only form of identification that will protect them from arrest.
+Michigan patients have frequently been told by third parties that a registry application and physician can function as a temporary registry ID card.
+All patients applying for the MMMP should know that a valid registry ID card — presented alongside another state-issued ID, most commonly a state driver's license — is the only form of identification that will protect them from arrest in Michigan.

-Certified medical cannabis patients from out of state may use medical cannabis while in Michigan, as long as their home state also allows for reciprocity.
+Certified medical cannabis patients from out of state may purchase medical cannabis while in Michigan by presenting their valid patient ID and photo ID.

 - Chemical residue